microsoft/onnxruntime/docs/tutorials/web/classify-images-nextjs-github-template.md

 ---
-title: Deploy on web
+title: Classify images with ONNX Runtime and Next.js
 description: Classify images in a NextJS web application built from a GitHub template repo
-parent: Deploy on mobile and web
+parent: Deploy on web
 grand_parent: Tutorials
 has_children: false
-nav_order: 3
+nav_order: 1
 ---